achieve-lab/assertion_data_for_LLM/README.md

 There are four design modules that we will discuss here a) arb2, b) usbf_idma, c) usbf_pa, and d) usbf_pd.
 The directory structure looks like the following:

-    arb2/ [root directory / design directory]
+    design/ [root directory / design directory]
-    ├── pic [Directory containing different pictorial resentation for different outputs] │   ├── gnt1 [Output of the design (in this case arb2 design)] │   └── gnt2 [Output of the design (in this case arb2 design)] ├── preprocessed_code [Contains the Verilog code of the design] ├── static [Contains the hardware design source analysis results] │   ├── cdfg [Contains Control-Data Flow graph of a design] │   │   └── arb2
+    ├── pic [Directory containing different pictorial resentation for different outputs] │   ├── out1 [Output of the design]
+    │   └── out2 [Output of the design]
+    ├── preprocessed_code [Contains the Verilog code of the design] ├── static [Contains the hardware design source analysis results] │   ├── cdfg [Contains Control-Data Flow graph of a design] │   │   └── design
-    │   ├── cone [Contains cone of influence per output of a design] │   ├── def
-    │   ├── dep
-    │   ├── path
-    │   ├── use
+    │   ├── cone [Contains cone of influence per output of a design] │   ├── def [Contains the definition chain of a design] │   ├── dep [Contains the dependency information among design variables of a design] │   ├── path [Contains different desin paths of a design as a concatenation of nodes in CDFG] │   ├── use [Contains the use chain of a design]
-    │   └── var_dep_graph
+    │   └── var_dep_graph [Contains the variable dependency graph of a design] ├── tracedata [Contains the execution
-    ├── tracedata
     └── verif
         └── prism
             ├── gnt1